 Farofa is a deliciously crispy side dish with a crunchy texture like toasted bread crumbs but with the flavor of bacon, garlic, and onion.
-It’s the perfect addition to any stew, barbeque meat, or just a plate of rice and beans.
+It’s the perfect addition to any stew, barbecue meat, or just a plate of rice and beans.

-The main ingredient in this farofa recipe is yuca flour or cassava flour.
+This Farofa Recipe holds a unique importance in Brazilian cuisine.
+The main ingredient in the dish is yuca flour or cassava flour.
 This gluten-free flour on its own has a mild taste but when cooked in a bit of butter, garlic, and bacon, it soaks up those flavors, providing a deliciously salty, buttery, garlicky goodness to your dish.

 - Cassava Flour: Try Julia Brand White Cassava Flour.
 It is a coarser texture and will therefore work far better than fine cassava flour.
 If you use fine cassava flour, the end result will not be the same (or nearly as good).

-How to Make This Recipe:
+How to Make This Recipe

-Season with salt and pepper to taste.
+Step 4: Season with salt and pepper to taste and serve with Feijoada!

 FAQs